Open House residents pose at the pumpkin patch

 Position title: Residence Life Coordinator

-Position title: Faculty Director of Open House, Associate Professor of Gender & Women’s Studies
+Position title: Faculy Director of Open House, Associate Professor of Gender & Women's Studies and Art History

 Scott Seyforth